joshineeraj96/playwright-python-framework/README.md

 This framework follows several design principles commonly adopted in enterprise automation projects.

-- Page Object Model to improve maintainability and reduce code duplication.
-- Session-scoped browser to reduce execution time.
+- Session-scoped browser to minimize browser startup overhead and improve execution speed.
-- Function-scoped browser context for complete test isolation.
+- Function-scoped browser contexts to ensure complete isolation between test cases and eliminate shared state.
+- Generic API client to reduce duplicated request logic and simplify the addition of new endpoints.
-- Environment variables for sensitive credentials.
+- Environment variables for secure credential management and easier deployment across environments.
-- JSON-based data-driven testing for better separation of test data and test logic.
+- JSON-based test data to separate test logic from test data and improve maintainability.
-- Pytest fixtures for resource lifecycle management.
+- Pytest fixtures to manage test dependencies and resource lifecycle.
-- Failure-only screenshots and Playwright traces for efficient debugging.
+- Automatic screenshots and Playwright traces only on failures to simplify debugging while minimizing storage.
-- GitHub Actions for automated CI execution.
+- GitHub Actions to enable automated execution and continuous validation on every code change.
-- Generic API client to promote code reuse and maintainability.
-- Authentication handled through reusable fixtures to support multiple authentication mechanisms.

 ---